 - Location: Umeda

-The hotel is just 5 5-minute walk from Osaka Station and JR lines, with a shopping mall right downstairs.
+The hotel is just 5 5-minute walk from Osaka Station and JR lines.
+There is a shopping mall right downstairs.
 Rooms are modern and bigger than average in Japan.

 A good fit for anyone who wants comfort without going full luxury.